-The ideal seating posture focuses on keeping forearms parallel to the desk, arms relaxed by side and feet flat on the floor.
-This then keeps the knees level with the pelvis and helps you to sit upright with your lower back supported.
+The ideal seated posture focuses on keeping forearms parallel to the desk, arms relaxed by side and feet flat on the floor.
 An electric height adjustable desk also has the added benefit of being able to facilitate standing as well sitting, allowing your staff to alternate positions instead of keeping sedentary for hours.

 If you are choosing to use fixed height desks (73cm) bear in mind that you will need to provide footrests for some members of staff, so their feet aren’t dangling, meaning you will also need to create storage space for the footrests.

 DSE (display screen equipment user) regulations state that the user’s eyes should be level with the top of the screen.
-This can be achieved with a cost effective Le Bloc flat screen riser.
+This can be achieved with a cost-effective Le Bloc flat screen riser.
 These are stackable which allows the user to adjust the screen correctly each time.
-However in many offices, space is an issue and creating storage for screen rises to be stored is no easy feat.
-With storage space a common issue, one product that we would recommend is a Flo monitor arm.
-This means the screen is fully height adjustable and can be fixed to any angle.
+However, in many offices, space is an issue and creating storage for screen rises to be stored is no easy feat.

 Other things to put on your list: